-Location and times: 3rd Tuesday @14:30 in the Victoria Hall, Main Hall
+Location and times: 3rd Tuesday @2pm in the Catholic Church Hall, Settle

 As you travel around this “green and pleasant land”, or indeed the world, have you ever wondered why that hill is smooth and rounded, that one is stepped, another jagged?
 Even why there are hills in that direction and a valley or plain in another or why is that valley ‘U’ shaped and that one ‘V’ shaped?
 Why are different agricultural practises being followed as you move from one area to another or why is a village located where it is?
 The answer is often

 16th July 2019 visit to outcrops of Bowland sandstone and shale and Pendle limestone

 12 members visited a site called Water Fall Rock on the 25000 series map (SD 851 584) near Little Newton farm, Long Preston .
 The main exposure is a series of sandstone and shale bands forming part of the Lower Bowland shales.
 Nearby was an exposure of Pendleside limestone with a few crinoid fossils but it showed very little bedding even though the sandstone was dipping down at about 25 deg to the north west.
 On the walk in from Long Preston we viewed the drumlins and moraine that blocked the Ribble valley to form the glacial lake and eventually diverted the Ribble to the west whereas previously it had met the Aire and gone east.
 Evidence of the sand, pebbles and boulders forming the drumlins could be seen from the river terraces as we crossed the Long Preston Beck and followed the Newton Beck up from the farm.
 Small boulders of limestone and greywake were visible in the latter beck indicating the movement of the ice from further up the Ribble valley.

 Lower Bowland shales Pendleside Limestone

 18 June 2019 visit to Norber erratics and Crummackdale unconformity